 We're proud of our campus and we can't wait to show it to you.
 We take groups of high school students on tours and address their individual interests and concerns.
 Contact your high school career counselor for information on upcoming scheduled events.

-Group Tours - Please check back for future dates.
+Group Tours -

 You may notice our presence at community events.
 That's because we work with local organizations to offer college planning and financial aid workshops and tours for organization members whose circumstances have prevented them from pursuing their educational goals.
 Organizations interested in our services should email or phone 408 741-2672